Mobile games in the Resident Evil series: Resident Evil Assault The Nightmare

 Resident Evil Assault The Nightmare is a cell phone game developed by LivingMobile with a graphical look reminiscent of anime in a first person action shooter.
-Assault the Nightmare runs as a first person shooter, with players using the arrow keys on their phone to aim the gun in front of them at the oncoming hordes of undead.
+Assault The Nightmare runs as a first person shooter, with players using the arrow keys on their phone to aim the gun in front of them at the oncoming hordes of undead.
 The graphical design is an anime style.
 Zombies look very cartoony with thick black outlines, and the civilians resemble anime characters.
 An emergency at a castle outside a city horrible things are happening and the player is requested to go there.

-Resident Evil Zombie Buster
+Resident Evil ZombieBuster

-Resident Evil Zombie Buster was an early foray into the ever-growing mobile phone games industry.
+Resident Evil ZombieBuster was an early foray into the ever-growing mobile phone games industry.
 Using familiar characters and creatures from the Resident Evil universe.
 The player can choose between Leon S. Kennedy or Claire Redfield, who are faced with the task of defending a line which zombies are going to try and breach.
 Other B.O.W.s do make an appearance in this quirky overhead view shoot 'em up.

-Resident Evil Uprising
+Resident Evil: Uprising

-Resident Evil Uprising is the direct sequel to Resident Evil Genesis; the alternate take on some of the series most memorable moments.
+Resident Evil: Uprising is the direct sequel to Resident Evil: Genesis; the alternate take on some of the series most memorable moments.
 Like Genesis, the game is divided into isometric squares, akin to the Confidential Report series, but this time the setting is the RPD with Resident Evil 2 heroine, Claire Redfield.
 Looking for her lost brother, Chris Redfield, Claire arrives in Raccoon City to find the city overrun with the undead and other monstrosities.
 Initially seeking refuge in the R.P.D, Claire and Leon must battle out of the building in order to escape the horrors that lurk in every room.

 Resident Evil Outbreak Survive

-Outbreak Survive is developed for mobile phones on the Japanese social networking service; FREE.
+Resident Evil Outbreak Survive is developed for mobile phones on the Japanese social networking service; FREE.
 It was officially announced on April 18, 2011.
 Players take on the role of civilians trapped in Raccoon City struggling for their own survival while working together with friends, sharing healing items and assembling teams of rescuing allies to overcome numerous and difficult missions.